 - The student believes TAFE South Australia has failed to record or calculate their marks accurately

 - The student believes that they have compassionate or compelling reasons for not making satisfactory progress

 - The student believes that TAFE South Australia has not implemented its Intervention Strategy and other policies according to its documented policies and procedures that were made available to the student.

-Appeals will be considered by a TAFE SA Appeals Committee in accordance to appeals procedure outlined in the TAFE SA Student Complaint Resolution Policy (pdf).
+Appeals will be considered by a TAFE SA Appeals Committee in accordance to the appeals procedure outlined in the TAFE SA Student Complaint Resolution Policy.

 If a student chooses to access the complaints and appeals process, the TAFE SA program area must maintain the student’s enrolment and ensure that the student continues to attend classes while the complaints and appeals process is ongoing.
-Depending on the outcome of the appeal, the student may or may not be reported to DIBP for unsatisfactory course progress.
+Depending on the outcome of the appeal, the student may or may not be reported to the Department of Home Affairs for unsatisfactory course progress.